manchandajayant/AWS_ec2_cost_Explorer/README.md

 -   **Trend:** 7-day line chart of daily cost
 -   **Anomaly Cues:** Highlights spikes (≥ ~2σ) with red points and a callout list of spike dates and amounts.
     -   Mean and standard deviation across the 7-day values are computed, and points with `(v - mean)/sd > 2` are flagged.
-    -   Spikes are visually emphasized (larger red points) and listed in **SpikeCallouts**.
+    -   Spikes are visually emphasised (larger red points) and listed in **SpikeCallouts**.

 **Second part shows:**

--   **Risk Strip:** A compact bar chart of instance utilization states (Idle / Under / Optimal / Over / Unknown), plus an alert summarizing the count of potentially cost-driving instances (Idle + Under + Over).
+-   **Risk Strip:** A compact bar chart of instance utilisation states (Idle / Under / Optimal / Over / Unknown), plus an alert summarising the count of potentially cost-driving instances (Idle + Under + Over).
 -   **SpikeCallouts:** A lightweight anomaly panel listing outlier days so decision-makers can act quickly without combing through the entire chart.

 These two elements were chosen to give the user a high-level, quick view of what might be going wrong.